Multirious/bevy_tween/README.md

     be freely accessed.
   - Makes a very extendable system, thanks Bevy's ECS!
 - Dependency injection.
-Components communicate through various specific components, allowing you to extends the behavior to your needs.
+Components communicate through various specific components, allowing you to extends the behavior to your needs by supplying those components.
 - Users of this crate are free to decide if they want to only use generic, only trait object, or even both for tweening!
 They both came with their pros and cons which will be explained in the documentation.